 We’ve mastered superfoods

-But you won’t have heard of these weird uses.
+But you won’t have heard of

 When you’ve run out of your favourite cleaning product or there’s just not enough face mask left in the tube, don’t fret!
 The superfoods are coming to the rescue.